mabulnaga/symmetric-volume-maps/README.md

 If using a GPU, mex build the mexcuda file in "GPU_projection/mex_build.m".
 You will need to modify this file to point to your CUDA library.

 ### Usage
 Our method can compute maps when initialized by either a coarse set of landmarks, or a surface or volume map.
+We require pairs of tetrahedral meshes in .VTK format.

 There are three demos provided to get started:
 - demo_initialized_volume_map.m: Mapping when provided with an initial volumetric map;